IGNF/road2/CONTRIBUTING.md

 #### Step 2 : Branch

 As a best practice to keep your development environment as organized as possible, create local branches to work within.
-When you create a branch, do it directly off of the upstream **develop** branch.
+When you create a branch, do it directly off of the upstream **main** branch.

 ```
-git checkout upstream develop
+git checkout upstream main
 git checkout -b my-branch
 ```